puleri/Terminal-Connect4/README.md

 - Run on the terminal with only a few minute set up

 ## Preparation
-Fork or download this repository
+1. Fork or download this repository
-From the command line run `npm install` or `npm install numpy`.
+1. From the command line run `npm install` or `npm install numpy`
-From the command line run `python game.py`
+1. From the command line run `python game.py`

 ## Playing the game
 Rotating turns, type a number from 0 to 6 to place a peice.